Knicks vs. Heat: Odds, spread, over/under - Eastern Conference Semifinals Game 2

 Knicks vs. Heat Betting Trends

-- The Knicks have a +240 scoring differential, topping opponents by 2.9 points per game.
-They're putting up 116 points per game to rank 11th in the league and are giving up 113.1 per contest to rank 12th in the NBA.
+- The Knicks' +240 scoring differential (outscoring opponents by 2.9 points per game) is a result of scoring 116 points per game (11th in the NBA) while allowing 113.1 per outing (12th in the league).

-- These teams rack up 225.5 points per game between them, 17.5 more than this game's point total.
+- These teams average 225.5 points per game between them, 18.5 more than this game's over/under.

-- These teams give up 222.9 points per game combined, 14.9 more points than the total for this matchup.
+- Opponents of these two teams put up 222.9 points per game combined, 15.9 more points than this matchup's over/under.

+- New York has compiled a 45-36-1 ATS record so far this year.

 - Miami is 30-48-4 ATS this year.